 haneWIN DNS Server

-The software implements a DNS Server for all Windows platforms.
+The software implements a DNS Server for all Windows NT platforms.

-The server can run as Primary or Backup name server and supports dynamic DNS updates based on RFC 2136.
+The server can run as Primary or Backup DNS server and supports dynamic DNS updates based on RFC 2136.

 The server operates as a so called "recursive DNS forwarder" with caching.
 Requests for non local domains are answered from the cache or forwarded to external nameservers.